AmaranthYan/WaveFunctionCollapse/README.md

 How to solve sudoku problem with Wave Function Collapse algo?
 1. Set an empty 9x9 board with max superposed wave states 0x1ff
-2. Read the initial board from .csv and do wave collapse on known cells
+2. Read the initial board from .csv and apply wave collapse to known cells
-3. Use backtracking and WFC to solve all unkown cells, prioritize cells with the lowest entropy
+3. Use backtracking and WFC to solve all unkown cells, prioritize cells with the lowest entropy as search targets

-How to do wave collapse on a cell?
+How to apply wave collapse to a cell?
 1. Collapse - Reduce the superposed states of the cell to one certain state
 2. Propagate - Remove that state from all other cells affected by the cell (colomn, row, square)
 3. Re-propagate - If any of these cells is reduced to one certain state, re-propagate from that cell until no propagation is needed